 Lower Chance Of Getting Injured

-What is the percentage of someone wanting to workout and not get hurt compared to someone who does?
-I hope the percentage is pretty high on the left side.
-Let’s be honest who doesn’t want to be injured while trying to do a workout.
+What is the percentage of someone wanting to work out and not get hurt compared to someone who does?
+I hope the rate is pretty high on the left side.
+Let’s be honest who doesn’t want to be injured while trying to do a workout?
 Warm-ups have been able the prevent injury during an exercise.
-For one it helps prepare your muscles for what’s to come.
-Since you prepare the entire body in a calmer or slower way then the real workout is going to be.
-It’s kind of like you’re giving your body a warning.
+For one, it helps prepare your muscles for what’s to come.

 Improvement of Oxygen Intake